The first principle of Attitudinal Healing is: The essence of our being is love.

 Teach Only Love: The Twelve Principles of Attitudinal Healing

 Based on the healing power of love and forgiveness, the 12 principles developed at the Center for Attitudinal Healing in Tiburon, California and explained in this book, embrace the idea that total giving and total acceptance are crucial to the healing process and that attitudinal healing can lead to harmony, joy, and life without fear.

-Info/Order this book or large print edition.
+Info/Order this book (paperback new extended edition) or in a large print edition.